xmtp/awesome-xmtp/README.md

 ## Web3 Social 🌿

 * [Buttrfly](https://buttrfly.app/) - Web3 Social Explorer
-* [Lenster](https://lenster.xyz/) - Lenster is a composable, decentralized, and permissionless social media webapp built with Lens Protocol.
+* [Hey](https://hey.xyz/) - Hey is a decentralized and permissionless social media app built with Lens Protocol.
 * [Pinsta](https://pinsta.xyz/) - Decentralized image and video sharing service.
 Create Pin Boards to collect and discover rich media.
 * [Orb](https://orb.ac/) - Super App for Social Media.
 * [Upper Social](https://ethglobal.com/showcase/upper-social-nq3iw) - Upper is a social network where you can be a creator, sell content pieces to fans, and get funding from a shared pool.
 Fans can trade these pieces and vote on creator projects.